 Instead of this, the preamble of the LGPL-2.1 says that "[...] software patents pose a constant threat to the existence of any free program" and that the authors of the LGPL-for tackling this threat-"[...] insist that any patent license obtained for a version of the library must be consistent with the full freedom of use specified in this license."
-Unfortunately, this specification is again only an
+247 Unfortunately, this specification is again only an indirect claim which needs a lot of arguing to establish a protective effect against patent disputes.
+Howsoever, this paragraph of the LGPL-2.1 does not directly grant any rights to the software users to use necessary patents.

-&lt;sup>243) cf. Open Source Initiative: The GPL-3.0 License (OSI), 2007, wp §11.
+243) cf. Open Source Initiative: The GPL-3.0 License (OSI), 2007, wp §11.